softwaresaved/international-survey-2022/templates/previous-employment.md

 ## Questions in this section

 * Where was your previous job based? (single choice)
-* Rank the following factors dependent on how strongly they influenced your decision to accept your current position (ranking)
+* Rank the following factors dependent on how strongly they influenced your decision to accept your current position (for clarity, displayed as a single bar chart of participants' top ranking answer)

 {{#countries}}